Karaborg/My-Docker-Notes/README.md

 > Before running the artisan container, we assume your service container is already up and running.

 # Deploying Docker Containers
-So far, we build many applications on our local machine but, what if we use cloud machines such as, Amazon AWS, GCP or Microsoft Azure.
-We won't be go over every step detailed but just give some ideas and differences.
+So far, we build many applications on our local machine but, what if we use cloud machines such as; Amazon AWS, GCP or Microsoft Azure?
+We won't go over every step detailed but just give some ideas and differences.

 ## Amazon AWS (EC2)
 Let's start with Amazon AWS (EC2).
-Amazon provides us to rent us a cloud machine so we can actually deploy our application on remote.
+Amazon provides us to rent a cloud machine so we can deploy our application remotely.
 To deploy our application, simply follow the steps below:
-- Create an Amazon AWS accout [here](https://aws.amazon.com/) and sign in
+- Create an Amazon AWS account [here](https://aws.amazon.com/) and sign in
 - Find `AWS Management Console` and search for `EC2`
-- Once you searched, you should be able to see something like `Launch Instance`, which will list operating systems
+- Once you search, you should be able to see something like `Launch Instance`, which will list operating systems
 - Choose `Amazon Linux 2 AMI`.
-Then, if you want to use it for free, make sure you choose ``free tier`option but, you can also choose more powerful instances
+Then, if you want to use it for free, make sure you choose `free tier` option but, you can also choose more powerful instances
-- Once you choose, make sure you got `VPC` as networki which is default but, if you don't, create VPC.
+- Once you choose, make sure you got `VPC` as a network which is the default but, if you don't, create VPC.
 Then leave the rest as default and launch
 - Once you launch, you should be able to see `key pair` screen.
-This will be created once and only way you connect to cloud machine, which makes it very important.
+This will be created once and is the only way you connect to a cloud machine, which makes it very important.
 - Download the folder you got from `key pair` screen and place it under your project file.
 - Once you are done with that, Amazon AWS will create the machine and run it.
 - Open your instances page and check for status.
 If the server is running, click on `connect` and choose `SSH client`.
-On the same page you will see some permission steps too
+On the same page, you will see some permission steps too
-- After that, you can copy the command you got from the ``key pair` screen and enter into terminal.
+- After that, you can copy the command you got from the ``key pair` screen and enter it into the terminal.
 Which you are running from your project file where also key pair file is located
 - Enter the command `sudo yum update -y` which will ensure that your machine is updated
 - Install `Docker` with the command `sudo amazon-linux-extras install docker`
 - Start Docker service with `sudo service docker start` command
 - Now the machine is ready
 - After that, all you need to do is to upload your image to Docker Hub from your local, make sure you do not upload your `key pair` and sensitive files
 - And then pull the same image and run it from the cloud machine
-- To connect, check your `instances` page again and on right of your machine list, you should see `IPv4 Public IP` which you can connect to your application.
+- To connect, check your `instances` page again and on the right of your machine list, you should see `IPv4 Public IP` which you can connect to your application.
-- But before that, you need to open the instance to public.
-Amazon AWS EC2 has a security feature which disables public connections
+- But before that, you need to open the instance to the public.
+Amazon AWS EC2 has a security feature that disables public connections
 - To disable that, look for `Security Groups` on your EC2 Dashboard
 - After opening the security groups, choose the one you created.
-If are not sure which one it is, you can go back to instances list and check
+If are not sure which one it is, you can go back to the instances list and check
 - On `Inbound Rules`, edit inbound rules
-- Add rule which is `HTTP` as type, `Anywhere` as source and save
+- Add a rule which is `HTTP` as type, `Anywhere` as the source and save

 > If you want to update your project, simply update the image on Docker Hub and then pull the newer image on remote machine and restart it.

 ## Amazon AWS (ECS)
 ECS service is similar to EC2 but there is a big difference.
-On EC2 service, we created an instance and pulled our project and started manually.
-On the other hand, ECS is automatic on creation, management, updates, monitoring and also scaling.
+On the EC2 service, we created an instance and pulled our project and started manually.
+On the other hand, ECS is automatic in creation, management, updates, monitoring and also scaling.
 Which makes it cost more.

 On ECS, the whole process is divided into 4 parts. `Container Definition`, `Task Definition`, `Service` and `Cluster`.
 Which we are configure step by step.

 Container Definition:
-- Seach for `ECS` service on Amazon AWS
+- Search for `ECS` service on Amazon AWS
 - Click on `Get Started`
 - On `Container Definition`, select ``Custom`
-- Give a name and then define your docker image link as you use on terminal to pull from Docker Hub
+- Give a name and then define your docker image link as you use on the terminal to pull from Docker Hub
 - Configure the ports and update
 > You can also make specific configuretion as you use on run commands.

-Tast Definition:
+Task Definition:
 - Make sure you use `FARGATE`

 Service:
 - Use defaults

 Cluster:
-- Assuming this the first, again, use defaults
+- Assuming this is the first, again, use defaults

-Then, create service and watch the service build.
-To connect, click on `tasks` tab and choose task and you will find a `Public IP`.
+Then, create a service and watch the service building.
+To connect, click on `tasks` tab and choose a task and you will find a `Public IP`.
-To update your container, again, build the image again and push to docker hub.
+To update your container, again, build the image and push it to DockerHub.
 Once you update the image, open `Clusters` on your Amazon ECS dashboard, click on `Tasks` and then select the `task definition`.
 And then, from `Actions` button, click on `Update Service`.

 Multi-Container App
-So, what we already covered, we can build multi-container application with `docker-compose`.
-Assuming we will be creating the same application with ECS service, some parts of that project needs to be changed.
+So, what we already covered, we can build a multi-container application with `docker-compose`.
+Assuming we will be creating the same application with ECS service, some parts of that project need to be changed.

 First, "**find the ip by container name**" feature will not work.
-When we were building the application on our local, we created a network and buided our containers inside of that network for connection between containers.
+When we were building the application on our local, we created a network and build our containers inside of that network for connection between containers.
 And to do that, we also used container names as IP.
-That will not work on ECS service.
+That will not work on the ECS service.
 But, when we are building the application on ECS, if we set the same task for the containers, we can guarantee those containers will have the same network on ECS.
-Moreover, we also need to change our IP's as `localhost`.
+Moreover, we also need to change our IPs as `localhost`.
 > TIP: You can always use environment variable as IP, so it will not matter if it will run on ECS or local.
 All you need to do is give the proper variable value.

 After configuring the application.
-Build image for each one separately and push on Docker Hup.
+Build images for each one separately and push on Docker Hup.
 And follow the steps below:
 - Create cluster
 - Choose `Networking Only`, give a name and make sure VPC is created.
 You can use defaults for the rest.
 And then create
-- Select `Task Definitions` on ECS dashboard and create a new one with choosing `FARGATE`
+- Select `Task Definitions` on the ECS dashboard and create a new one by choosing `FARGATE`
-- Give a name, make sure you choose a `task role`.
+- Give a name, and make sure you choose a `task role`.
 Choose `task size`
 - Then, click on `add container` and give a name
 - Give your image as we mentioned before
 - Make sure you map ports
 - Under `Environment`, make sure you over-write `nodemon start` command with adding `node,app.js` to `Commands`, because it will not work with ECS service
-- Also add the `environment variables` if you have, which we mentioned we will be using IP's as env. variables.
-The idea is, we will be using `.env` file to define variables.
-But since we do not use our run command manually on ECS, we will define them on here.
-Then, you can skip rest and use defaults
+- Also add the `environment variables` if you have them, which we mentioned we will be using IPs as env. variables.
+The idea is, that we will be using `.env` file to define variables.
+But since we do not use our run command manually on ECS, we will define them here.
+Then, you can skip the rest and use the defaults
 - After you are done with tasks, click on create service
-- Choose `FARGATE` as launch type, choose you `task definition` and give a name, choose number `1` as `number of tasks`
+- Choose `FARGATE` as launch type, choose your `task definition` and give a name, and choose number `1` as `number of tasks`
 - Continue to `configure network`, choose VPC, and under `subnets`, choose your subnets which you should be able to choose
 - Make sure `auto-assign public IP` is enabled
 - And under `load balancing`, choose `application load balancer`.
-If it tells you there is no balancer, click on create, choose HTTP/HTTPS, give any name, it should be `internet-facing`, it shoud also expose port **80**, and it should connect to same VPC, you can also check boxes for `availability zones`, and continue
+If it tells you there is no balancer, click on create, choose HTTP/HTTPS, give any name, it should be `internet-facing`, it should also expose port **80**, and it should connect to the same VPC, you can also check boxes for `availability zones`, and continue
-- At `configure security group`, select existing security
+- To `configure security group`, select the existing security
 - Under `configure routing`, name it, choose `IP` as target type and click on register target, use defaults and continue creating
 - Choose your load balancer you just created
-- Choose target group name and use defaults until you create the service
+- Choose the target group name and use defaults until you create the service

 > The `public IP address` ECS assign changes, and that is not.
 To change that go to `Load Balancers > Group details > Edit` and give a proper endpoint under healh check path to ensure ECS service can check and approves.
 Also, in security groups, add your security group with the default one.
 This will also allow us to connect through `DNS name`.